-Health law and policy, comparative effectiveness, delivery systems research, and social determinants of health.
+Health law and policy, comparative effectiveness, delivery systems research, and social determinants of health research.

 Everette James is the M. Allen Pond Professor of Health Policy and Management at the Graduate School of Public Health as well as Associate Vice Chancellor for Health Policy and Planning for the Schools of the Health Sciences.
 James also serves as director of the University of Pittsburgh’s Health Policy Institute (HPI), where he works with government, foundation, and individual funders to support the Institute’s interdisciplinary research and programs.